 For purposes of the exemption, a venture capital fund cannot borrow, issue debt obligations, provide guarantees, or otherwise incur leverage in excess of 15 percent of the fund's aggregate capital contributions and uncalled committed capital.
-Any such borrowing, indebtedness, guarantee, or leverage must be for a non-renewable term of no longer than 120 calendar days.
+Any such borrowing, indebtedness, guarantee, or leverage must be for a non-renewable term of no longer than 120 calendar days, except that any guarantee of a qualifying portfolio company's obligations up to the value of the fund's investment in the qualifying portfolio company is not subject to the 120 calendar day limit.